OpenFuturePlatform/open-wc-plugin/README.md

 ### Access Key / Secret Key

-Your Open Platform Access key.
+Your Open Platform Access/Secret keys.
 Available within the [Open Platform](https://api.openfuture.io/applications).

 Using an API keys allows your website to periodically check Open Platform for payment confirmation.

+### Test mode

+If this is checked, gateway will use ropsten network as a blockchain

 ### Debug log